Non-linear parabolic PDEs with rough coefficients and critical data: existence, uniqueness and regularity of weak solutions: Preliminaries

-{ \begin{remark} In Proposition~\ref{prop:caloric_extension_Besov}, we will provide additional regularity properties for the solution $u$ of the initial value problem.
-Moreover, we will discuss the case $u_0 \in \vv\dot\B^\alpha_{\infty,\infty}$, in which the $\Z$-spaces can be replaced by $\Zv$-spaces. \end{remark} }
+\begin{remark} In Proposition~\ref{prop:caloric_extension_Besov}, we will provide additional regularity properties for the solution $u$ of the initial value problem.
+Moreover, we will discuss the case $u_0 \in \vv\dot\B^\alpha_{\infty,\infty}$, where the $\Z$-spaces can be replaced by the corresponding $\Zv$-spaces. \end{remark}

+Existence results were also obtained in~\cite{AH3}.
+We need a generalized version of them, which we will present in Theorem~\ref{thm:linear_wp} later on.